revaturelabs/interviewquestions/Java/Threads/Synchronization.md

 <summary><b> Show Answer </b></summary>
 <blockquote>

+- All the methods by default is asynchronized.
 - There is no keyword to make method as asynchronized.
-- All the methods by default, it is Asynchronized
 </details>

 ---

-3. How will you make a thread to waiting state?
+3. How will you move a thread to the waiting state?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)
 <details>
 <summary><b> Show Answer </b></summary>
 <blockquote>

-- The method `wait()` will make the current thread to be in wait state untill another thread calls the `notify()` or `notifyAll()`.
+- The method `wait()` will move the current thread to the waiting state.
-- It is a method from `java.lang` package.
-- This method is called only from sychronized method.
+- `wait()` method is in `java.lang` package and called only from sychronized method.
 </blockquote>
 </details>